RamiroGonzalezDavila/RamiroGonzalezDavila/README.md

 I'm from Mexico and I´m 22 years old

-Currently studding the 5th semester in Computational Technologics Engineering at Instituto Tecnologico de Monterrey and working as RPA Developer in KPMG Mexico since August 2022
+Currently studding the 5th semester in Computational Technologics Engineering at Instituto Tecnologico de Monterrey

 My principal professional interest are focused on game development and mobile, I have experience with Unity for 2D and 3D development and currently learning Unreal Engine.